choss/java-sx-boot-dat-creator-webui/README.md

 This is a web based spring-boot app so in order to get it working a simple mvn clean package and mvn boot:run should do the trick.

-For fun it should also be deployed to heroku.
+For fun it should also be deployed to heroku at https://sx-boot-dat-creator.herokuapp.com/ .